LuisAlva1987/American_Hospital_Association_Survey/README.md

 The purpose of this analysis is to analyze the results for the last 9 years aiming to answer the following questions:

 1. How many areas are measured in the survey?
-2. How many years of survey are available in the data?
+2. How hospitals participation has been performing? how volume of participation has increase or decrease over the years?
+Do a function window maybe.
 3. What was the year where most hospitals participated in the survey?
+4. What state has the highest average response rate all years combined?
+What state has the lowest?
-4. What state have the highest average response rate for each survey year?
+5. What states have the highest average response rate for each survey year?
-5. What areas measured received the worst and best results in the lastest released survey nationally?
+7. What areas measured received the worst and best results in the lastest released survey nationally?
-6. all areas received an average of ##% poor rating which is good to start with.
+8. all areas received an average of ##% poor rating which is good to start with.
-7. What states had the most complited surveys?
+9. What states had the most complited surveys?
-8. What state has the best response rate?
+10. What state has the best response rate?
-9. What state has the worst average and the best average
+11. What state has the worst average and the best average
-10. Have hospitals' HCAHPS scores improved over the past 9 years?
+12. Have hospitals' HCAHPS scores improved over the past 9 years?
-11. Are there any specific areas where hospitals have made more progress than others?
+13. Are there any specific areas where hospitals have made more progress than others?
-12. Are there any major areas of opportunity remaining?
+14. Are there any major areas of opportunity remaining?
-13. What recommendations can you make to hospitals to help them further improve the patient experience?
+15. What recommendations can you make to hospitals to help them further improve the patient experience?
+16. what area/measure had the lowest average for all surveys?

 ## About the Data